Follow Italianism

 During the day, you can stroll around in peace.
 There are artisan workshops that handcraft bags and shoes, as well as trattorias serving simple, delicious dishes.

-One of the most famous places is Nennella's restaurant, known for bringing together food good and relaxed atmosphere.
+One of the most famous places is Nennella's restaurant, known for combining good food and a relaxed atmosphere.

 Nennella's restaurant